 - Drawing skills in representative or figurative work.

-Bryan Smith – Portrait Category Judge
+Brian Smith – Portrait Category Judge

 Brian Smith graduated from the Ontario College of Art and Design in Toronto, Canada in 1969.
 For over 40 years he has been both a professional, award-winning graphic designer and a practicing fine artist focusing on classical drawing and painting from the figure.
 His works are in collections across North America and he has exhibited in numerous juried and invitational shows, recently winning Best in Show in both the Etobicoke Annual Juried Exhibition and the Colour & Form Society Annual Juried Exhibition.